Soft drink sales are impacted by weather, price rises, and changing consumer preferences

 KEY DATA FINDINGS

-Continued decline expected
+Continued decline for RTD tea

 Energy Drinks in Estonia